blitzmartin/recapp-desktop/README.md

 # Recapp Desktop

 Recapp is a small desktop app that catches you up on a TV show before you watch the next episode.
-Give it a series title, a season/episode, and a timerange, and it fetches the relevant episode synopses, summarizes them with a local LLM, and translates the result into the language you prefer.
+Give it a series title, a season/episode, a timerange and it fetches the relevant episode synopses, summarizes them with a local LLM and translates the result into the language you prefer.

-It's a native desktop port (built with [Tauri](https://tauri.app)) of an earlier web app.
-The frontend is React/TypeScript; the backend is Rust — there's no server, no REST API, no Node runtime involved.
+It's a native desktop port built with Tauri.
+The frontend is React/TypeScript; the backend is Rust.
+There's no server, no REST API, no Node runtime involved.

 ## What it does

-Given a series, a season/episode number, and a timerange, Recapp builds a recap:
+Given a series, a season/episode number, and a timerange, Recapp builds a recap (duh!):

 | Timerange | Behavior |
 | --- | --- |